ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 val f : int ref -> unit = <fun>
 ```

-The error came from assign `:=` associating stronger that semicolon `;`.
+The error came from assign `:=`, which associates stronger than a semicolon `;`.
 Here is what we want to do, in order:
 1. Increment `r`
 2. Compute `2 * !r`
 3. Assign into `r`